eliashaeussler/typo3-warming/README.md

 As soon as the extension is installed, a new toolbar item in your TYPO3 backend should appear.
 You can click on the toolbar item to get a list of all sites.
-If a site does not provide a XML sitemap, it cannot be used to warm up caches.
+If a site does not provide an XML sitemap, it cannot be used to warm up caches.

 ![Toolbar item dropdown menu](Resources/Public/Images/Documentation/toolbar-item.png)